lxn1021/ML-Algo-Implementation/README.md

 More advanced optimization methods, such as Conjugate Gradient, BFGS, L-BFGS, etc., are not illustrated, since they are way more complicated.
 We're encouraged to use libraries, rather than write them ourselves unless you're an expert in numerical computing.

-Decision Tree, another classification method, is not covered by this course.
+Decision Tree, another important classification method, is not covered by this course.
 So I picked it up in another Machine Learning course on Coursera.